Combodo/iTop/readme.txt

 Deng Lixin for the Chinese translation
 Marialaura Colantoni for the Italian translation Schlobinux for the fix of the setup temporary file verification.
 Gabor Kiss for the Hungarian translation
+Tadashi Kaneda for the Japanese translation

 2. INSTALLATION
    ============